 We now have a Fresh Fish Van at the Farm Shop car park every Wednesday from 9am to 2:30pm.

-On the van
+On the van this week

-Bass - whole or fillet
+Bass - whole or fillets

 Natural smoked haddock

-All subject to availability especially with all this wind
+All subject to availability

 "The Cornish Fish and Shellfish Company"